edmunds/shadowreader/docs/local_parser.md

 ```

 ## How to
-First, Save the below to a logs.txt file.
+First, save the below to a `logs.txt` file.
 ```
 10.168.166.132 - - [15/Mar/2019:04:14:24 +0000] "GET / HTTP/1.1" 403 23 "-" "ELB-HealthChecker/2.0" "-"
 10.168.168.78 - - [15/Mar/2019:04:14:31 +0000] "GET / HTTP/1.1" 403 23 "-" "ELB-HealthChecker/2.0" "-"